 As a rule, you should affix the CE marking to the product or its data plate.
 In certain circumstances, you can place it instead on the packaging, in manuals and other supporting literature.

 If a notified body is involved in the production phase of the product, the notified body's identification number must follow the CE marking.
-Bear in mind that, if a no-deal Brexit occurs, the EU will no longer recognise CE marking certification issued by UK-based notified bodies.
-Find out more about the status of conformity assessment bodies if the UK leaves the EU without a deal.
+Bear in mind that UK conformity assessment bodies can no longer carry out mandatory conformity assessment for products being placed on the EU market.